In the beginning ....: The

 The weather from Maryland

 to Mobile, AL was absolutely outstanding for a July 4th run through the mountains.
-The air was relatively cool and the winds were very light and variable.
-A perfect day to trek through the valleys.
-The forecast tailwinds were up in the
+The air was relatively cool and the

 6,000' level with headwinds down below.
 Although would prefer to remain low, I did have to travel and burning up time